There are plenty of ghost stories in the Lake Placid area, but probably the most unique and mysterious is the story of the Lady in the Lake.

 Whatever the true story is, the mental image of Mabel’s perfectly preserved body, frozen in time for 30 years, has ignited the imaginations of many over the 51 years since it was found.
 Bernard F. Conners, a retired FBI agent who lived in Lake Placid at the time she was found, wrote a fictionalized account of the story called “Dancehall,” which was published in 1983.
 Conners changed the 56-year-old woman to a younger one, and he made the cause of death a violent murder.
 But he kept the elements of the woman’s body being preserved in the water, only to be found decades later.
 A movie version of “Dancehall” is said to be slowly making its way through the production process.

 In 1985, George Christian Ortloff, another prominent local, published “A Lady in the Lake,” an attempt at telling the true story of Mabel Smith Douglass.
 In the end, he notes several conflicting facts in the story that could lead people to draw varying conclusions about how Mabel ended up at the bottom of the lake, but he tends to lean toward the suicide explanation.
-Read the book and decide for yourself.
+Find the book at one of our local bookstores and decide for yourself.

 I learned plenty of other great stories on the boat tour as well, like how the Lake Placid Lodge started as a hunting camp then grew into a successful hotel until it burned down about a decade ago, which allowed it to be completely re-made with classic design but modern elements.